sithmel/jsonaut/README.md

 const readStream = fs.createReadStream("invoices.json")

 const obj = await streamToIterable(readStream)
-  .includes(
-    `
-  'invoices'(
+  .includes (`
+    'invoices' (
+      0..2 (
-    0..2( # only these fields from the first 2 invoices 'productName'
+        # only these fields from the first 2 invoices
+        'productName'
         'itemsSold'
         'unitPrice'
       )
     )
   `,
   )
-  .toObject() // consume hte stream and transform to object
+  .toObject() // consumes the stream and transforms to an object

 readStream.destroy()
 console.log(obj)